-Sexual History Review & Treatment Strategies A balanced approach is taken to help women review and analyze their history.
+Sexual History Review & Treatment Strategies.
+A balanced approach helps women review and analyze their history.
 Exercises help identify and evaluate any events, emotions, or triggers contributing to vaginismus sexual pain or penetration problems.
 Checklists and detailed exercises map out a woman’s sexual history and pelvic pain events, working toward appropriate treatment strategies.
 Emotional reviews help detail any negative events, feelings, or memories that may collectively contribute to involuntary pelvic responses.
-Topics also include blocked or hidden memories and how to move forward when there have been traumatic events in a woman’s past.
+Topics also include blocked or hidden memories.
+In addition, how to move forward when there have been traumatic events in a woman’s past.

 Step 3 –

 Sexual Pain Anatomy.
 Women often lack complete information about their body’s sexual anatomy, function, and the causes of pelvic pain and penetration problems.
 Confusion regarding problems with inner vaginal areas and vaginal muscles frequently lead to misdiagnosis and frustration.
 Step 3 educates about these sexual body parts with emphasis on their role in sexual pain and penetration issues.
 Topics include how to distinguish what kind of pain or discomfort is normal with first-time or ongoing sex.
 Also, what physical changes take place during arousal to orgasm cycles in the context of sexual pain or penetration problems.
 In this step, explanations about the Anatomy areas such as the hymen and inner vulva.
 These areas are demystified (for example there are six diagrams of hymen varieties to help distinguish hymen problems).